google/honggfuzz/examples/terminal-emulators/README.md

 prevent filedescriptors 1022 and 1023 (used by honggfuzz for coverage feedback accumulation) will not be closed by the fuzzed binary.

-**Step2: Prepare your terminal emulator**
+**Step2: Instrument your terminal emulator**

 Add compiler-time instrumentation to your fuzzed terminal emulator.
-Typically it would consistent of the following sequence of commands (for xterm):
+Typically it would consist of the following sequence of commands (for xterm):

 ```
 $ cd xterm-327